AuReMe/metage2metabo-postaviz/README.rst

 Bins exploration tabulation
 ===========

-Tabulation dedicated to the observation of the bins contained into each sample's cscope of Metage2metabo.
+Tab dedicated to the observation of the bins contained into each sample's cscope of Metage2metabo.
 Some pattern in compounds production can be found by the taxonomic belonging of the bins.
 If the taxonomy (-t option) is not provided, this tabulation will be disabled.